 10. Buzz Lightyear’s Space Ranger Spin

 Whether little ones understand the “game” of Buzz Lightyear’s Space Ranger Spin is irrelevant.
 If they are Toy Story fans, the fun of battling the evil Emperor Zurg with the help of Buzz Lightyear will thoroughly entertain.
-Don’t forget to smile for the camera at the end to get a Memory Maker photo of one of your best rides in the Magic Kingdom for toddlers!
+Don’t forget to smile for the camera at the end to get a Memory Maker PhotoPass picture of one of the best rides in the Magic Kingdom for toddlers!

 Read More: Here’s Where All of the Disney PhotoPass Cameras are Hidden on Rides!